Updated June 29, 2023

 - It should represent a screen or a collection of screens in the applications.

-- It should represent some technical features with its own state.
+- It should represent some technical features with its state.

-- The State consists of the application state and any modification occurred to the state.
-A state can be considered as data received from a server or created by the user such as login data or UI elements.
+- The state consists of the application state and any modification occurred to the state.
+A state can be considered data received from a server or created by the user, such as login data or UI elements.

-- The State Party of the module is called a Redux Duck – a file that consists of a Reducer, Action Creators and the app’s initial stage.
+- The State Party of the module calls it a Redux Duck, a file that includes a Reducer, Action Creators, and the app’s initial state.

-- The Redux Duck pattern is used to keep the code portable and easy to co-locate the reducer with action creators.
-For some complex modules, the Duck can be difficult to maintain and it can be quite difficult to split it into smaller chunks.
+- The Redux Duck pattern keeps the code portable, making it easy to co-locate the reducer with action creators.
+For some complex modules, the Duck can be difficult to maintain and split into smaller chunks.

-- It can be overcome by splitting the state into smaller Ducks and adding it to the reducers through standard Redux split/combine strategies.
+- You can overcome it by splitting the state into smaller Ducks and adding them to the reducers through standard Redux split/combine strategies.

 - The Container is responsible for connecting the View component to the Redux store.
-The Container is also used for the High Order functions with recompose.
+The Container uses recompose for implementing High Order functions.

-- Redux connect receives two arguments, first mapStateToProps which highlight relevant parts from the state of the application to pass to the view, and second mapActionsToProps, which helps in binding the Action Creators to the dispatcher of the store so now the actions can be deployed.
+- Redux connect receives two arguments, first mapStateToProps, which highlights relevant parts from the state of the application to pass to the view, and second mapActionsToProps, which helps in binding the Action Creators to the dispatcher of the store so now the actions can be deployed.

 - These functions are called selectors.
-Whenever the state of application changes, Container comes up with the latest state.
-If the resultant prop is different from the previous props then the connected View is reproduced.
+Whenever the state of the application changes, the Container comes up with the latest state.
+The connected view will update if the current props differ from the previous props.

 The architecture of React Native helps us in structuring a project for a multi-platform mobile application, keeping the logic of the business in a reusable and maintained sub-module.
-In some projects, we can see that the containers could be important to be in the core module but that depends on the applications.
-React Native uses different mechanisms to create an efficient, consistent and reusable visual identity for the applications.
+The containers could be essential to the core module in some projects, but that depends on the applications.
+React Native uses different mechanisms to create an efficient, consistent, and reusable visual identity for the applications.

 This is a guide to React Native Architecture.
-Here we discuss two realms, Aspects and Redux of the architecture with features.
+Here we discuss the basic concept, two realms, Aspects, and Redux of the architecture with features.
 You can also go through our other related articles to learn more –